I came to AI consulting from a strange direction.

 01

-You can't deploy agents on a swamp.
-Every engagement I take starts with capturing knowledge and cleaning data — because the AI future you're trying to reach depends on that work.
+You can't deploy agents on knowledge that isn't written down.
+Every engagement I take starts with getting what's in your head into a system your team can actually reach — because everything you want AI to do depends on that work.

 -